Feng shui places in Singapore

 Others say the ArtScience museum resembles a lotus – a symbol of prosperity.
 Either way, whether or not there’s a tangible effect, we can’t deny that the museum has been receiving success despite the pricier admission tickets.

-5. Suntec City – left palm to receive and direct positive energy into CBD area
+5. Suntec City – Left palm to receive & direct positive energy into CBD area

 The towers were designed to look like a left hand to represent men who dominated the business and finance industry.
 That’s why Tower 5 is shorter than the rest.